 Select the Page Layouts and select the Battle Station Layout.

-Scroll down to the Battle Station Detail section and drag the Project Status field to the right column.
+Scroll down to the Battle Station Detail section and drag the Project Status field to the right column (below Owner field).

-Drag the Weapons Status field to the right column.
+Drag the Weapons Status field to the right column (below Project Status field).

 There's a lot more info for the related list records than is currently showing.
 Edit the layout for the related lists to include more info on the page.